aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/fullnode-source-code-or-docker.md

 ## Configuring a FullNode

-You can configure a public FullNode in two ways:
+You can configure a public FullNode in one of two ways:

-1. Using the [aptos-core](https://github.com/aptos-labs/aptos-core) source code.
+1. Building and running [aptos-core](https://github.com/aptos-labs/aptos-core) from source code.
 2. Using Docker.

-This document describes how to configure your public FullNode using both the methods.
+This document describes how to configure your public FullNode using both methods.

-### Using Aptos-core source code
+### Approach #1: Building and running from Aptos-core source code

 1. Clone the Aptos repo.